rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.7.0.txt

   JSON-RPC channel can publish much larger messages.
 (24448)

-- rabbitmq-mochiweb does not provide any means to unregister a context (23235)
+- rabbitmq-mochiweb does not provide any means to unregister a context.
+(23235)

 STOMP adapter